Start9Labs/documentation/site/source/support/faq/faq-general.rst

 What is Start9 Labs?
 --------------------
-Start9 Labs is a small, but quickly growing group of builders based in Denver, CO (with a global team) that build Embassy and embassyOS.
+Start9 Labs is a small, but quickly growing group of builders based in Denver, CO (with a global team) that build Start9 Servers and StartOS.

 What is Embassy?
 ----------------
-Embassy is a "shelf-top" personal server running embassyOS software.
+Embassy is a "shelf-top" personal server running StartOS software.

 The internet as we know it is organized into questioners, or clients, and answerers, or servers.
 When you open a mobile email app, say Gmail, the app (client) begins asking questions: "have I received new mail?", "what are my last 50 messages?", "what drafts am I in the midst of writing?", and so on.
 Your app's questions are sent to and heard by a Google-run server which then provides answers back to the client and are subsequently displayed to the screen.